If you have any worries or concerns please talk to your Study Programme Tutor or a member of the Safeguarding and Intervention team.

 Harassment (or Bullying)

 Sussex Downs College expects all College members, students and staff, to treat each other with courtesy and respect.
 We seek to provide a safe and civilised learning environment where students and staff can enjoy and achieve.
-If you feel that you are being harassed by fellow students, or by members of staff, please report this to your Personal Tutor.
+If you feel that you are being harassed by fellow students, or by members of staff, please report this to your Study Programme Tutor.
 The report will be treated as confidential but the College will work to bring such behaviour to an end.
 Harassment of others is subject to disciplinary procedures which could lead to exclusion.
 This applies equally where computers or mobile phones are used to harass or humiliate others.

 Student ID Cards